 More Freedom, Without Loss of Contact

-It Promotes Bonding Between the Caregiver and the Infant
+Babywearing Promotes Bonding Between the Caregiver and the Infant

 It really did work for me.
 In the early days, there wasn’t a lot that Isabelle liked to do with me.
 She liked having me bath her, and that was about it.
-Of course, a lot of this was down to the fact she was breastfed, and as such, she was always concerned about her food.
+Of course, a lot of this was down to the fact she was breastfed.
+As such, she was always concerned about her food.

-It Promotes the Release of Oxytocin
+Contact with the Baby Promotes the Release of Oxytocin

 Studies show that oxytocin, a critical hormone in helping with the effects of depression and stress reduction, is released more during contact with the baby.

-It Helps Reduce Infant Crying
+Carrying a Baby Helps Reduce Infant Crying

-It has only been shown, albeit with an older study, that the more a baby is carried, then less likely they are to cry.
+It has also been shown, albeit with an older study, that the more a baby is carried, then less likely they are to cry.
 It showed a reduction in crying of 43-51% in those infants who received supplemental carrying.
 That is, increased carrying throughout the day in addition to that which occurs during feeding and in response to crying.